-If you love a good shot recipe but need something a little different, then these peanut butter & chocolate shots are for you!
+If you love a good shot recipe but need something a little different, then these peanut butter and chocolate pudding shots are for you.

 What You'll Learn In This Recipe

 By making these chocolate peanut butter shots, you'll learn a few tips including:

 - How to serve pudding shots at a party or in large quantities.

 - A trick to getting your pudding to thicken up.

 - A simple way to garnish pudding shots so they'll look incredible.

 You'll only need a few ingredients to make Skrewball whiskey pudding shooters.
 Plus, a few extra things to make a beautiful garnish on top.